 In this Craigslist cashier's check scam, buyers on Craigslist send more than the agreed-upon amount, only to ask for the extra money back or to use it to pay a third party, such as a shipping company.

-Eventually, your bank will notify you the check is fake and will request the money back.
+Eventually, your bank will notify you that the check is fake and request the money back.
 Unfortunately, since you've paid the money to the third party, you won't have the original funds and will have to pay the bank back with your own money.
 Additionally, you will have already given your item for sale to the scammer.

 A Buyer on Craigslist Insists on Paying by Cashier's Check

 You post an item on Craigslist and get a message from an eager buyer expressing their interest.
 The statement may be somewhat vague, mentioning an interest in "the item" but not specifically what you're selling.

 The message may also share details alluding to a troubled personal life to gain sympathy.
 For example, the buyer may say they want to buy the item you're selling because a recently passed family member had the same one.
 They will attempt to show vulnerability to make you feel like you can trust them and pretend to be a caring and honest person.
 Additionally, the buyer will insist on paying by cashier's check, even if you refuse and give them other options.

 They may also promise a partial payment upfront to gain your trust—don't fall for it.